IaC Supports Efficient, Secure, Compliant IT infrastructure

 - Proof that the change was successful, and that the application is working as expected

-- All environments (Dev, Pre-Prod and Prod) are updated and remain
+- All environments (Dev, Pre-Prod and Prod) are updated and remain in-sync

 - Deployment to any environment (on-prem, cloud or edge) can be automated

 - Supporting tasks (provisioning, testing, auditing, etc.) are automated